“Do not dismiss the dish saying that it is just, simply food. The blessed thing is an entire civilization in itself!”

 The weekly markets are where sleepy neighborhoods come to life, with the villagers set up their stalls before dawn at a designated area, to sell their products.
-On these days, handicrafts, textiles, glassware, and other household items are also among the displays at the most affordable prices.
+These days, handicrafts, textiles, glassware, and other household items are also among the displays at the most affordable prices.
 What makes these places unique is the cacophony of sights, smells, sounds, and activity, as well as the high quality of fresh food, which can only be obtained in the bazaar.
 There is a lot of haggling and jostling, as people make their way through the narrow aisles while the vendors compete for attention.
 One way to purify body and soul would be to rent an inexpensive flat by the seaside for a month every year and live on fresh fruit and vegetables from the bazaar.
 However, since the more likely scenario will be restaurant-hopping, here are some tips to learn the proper terminology so that you can navigate through both, the cuisine (just in case you get the urge to cook a la Turca), and the streets of Turkish cities, where it is just as important to locate the eating places like the museums and the archaeological wonders.

 Grains: Bread to Borek